CTNicholas/ai-spreadsheet/README.md

 ## AI Spreadsheet

 This demo shows you how to implement an AI spreadsheet editor in Next.js with [Liveblocks](https://liveblocks.io/).
 It's based on the [collaborative spreadsheet](https://liveblocks.io/examples/collaborative-spreadsheet-advanced) example.
+The AI spreadsheet editing tool is in [`Chat.tsx`](https://github.com/CTNicholas/ai-spreadsheet/blob/main/src/components/Chat.tsx).

 ### Set up Liveblocks